knative/serving/docs/roadmap/monitoring.md

 Request logs from Istio proxy, user applications and user functions will be collected by Zipkin.

-## M4 Deliverables (Due by April 30, 2018) - Developer Contracts
+## Developer Contracts
+### Delivery Milestones: M4 and M5
 In this phase, we will define and implement features for the developer persona.
-* Define and implement developer contracts for logging, metrics, alerting and tracing.
+* [M4 & M5] Define and implement developer contracts for logging, metrics, alerting and tracing.
-* Write step-by-step guidelines for developers to debug issues throughout the lifecycle of their applications and functions.
+* [M4] Write step-by-step guidelines for developers to debug issues throughout the lifecycle of their applications and functions.
-* Provide developer samples written in Golang.
+* [M4] Provide developer samples written in Golang.
 Support for other languages will come in a later phase.
+* [M5] Implement the developer CLI to list components and tail logs, metrics and traces.

-## M5 Deliverables (Due by May 31, 2018) - Operator Contracts
+## Operator Contracts
+### Delivery Milestones: M6 and M7
 In this phase, we will define and implement features for the operator persona.
-* Define and implement operator contracts for customizing default logging, metrics and alerting backends.
+* [M6 & M7] Define and implement operator contracts.
+* [M6] Write step-by-step guidelines for operators to debug issues in the cluster.
-* Deploy operator specific instances of the default backends to separate access of operators vs developers.
+* [M7] Deploy operator specific instances of the default backends to separate access of operators vs developers.
-* Write step-by-step guidelines for operators to debug issues in the cluster.

-## M6 Deliverables (Due by June 30, 2018) - Operator Contracts Continued
+* [M7] Implement the operator CLI to list components and tail logs and metrics.

+## Contributor Contracts
+### Delivery Milestones: M8
+In this phase, we will define and implement the features for the contributor persona.
-* Define and implement operator contracts for plugging in custom logging, metrics, alerting and tracing backends.
+* [M7] Define and implement contracts for plugging in custom logging, metrics, alerting and tracing backends.
 We will not provide maintenance, rollout processes, etc for third-party monitoring, logging, or tracing extensions, though we may maintain a "contrib" directory for such contributions.

-* Add support for one managed solution like StackDriver.
+* [M7] Add an extension for one managed solution (e.g. Stack Driver).

-## M7 and Onwards
+## M9 and Onwards
 * Allow namespace specific instances of default backends for namespace level access control.
 * Implement auto-scaling of the default backends.
 * Implement upgrading of the default backends.